Thursday 16 January 2020, 7.30pm

 This event was made possible by the commission of this new work by Kelly Jayne Jones 'Lower Liths of Cybele in Obsidian' from Full of Noises Festival Barrow and funded by Arts Council England.

-Kelly Jayne Jones is a self taught Manchester based artist making work that combines performance, installation and sound.
-She began working in experimental concrete music and her practice has expanded to include dance, gesture, sonic drawings, stone sculpture and film.
+Kelly Jayne Jones is a Manchester based artist making work that combines performance, installation and sound.
+She is mostly self taught and began working in DIY experimental noise music and her practice has expanded to include dance, gesture, sonic drawings, stone sculpture and film scores.

 With their slow-stepping, spacious urban dubscapes, Space Afrika harness ambient, Detroit techno and shades of early nineties Sheffield with a fresh and open approach to composition — this is dub techno stripped-down, sealed in a time capsule and sent back from the near future.
 Driving, echo-laden deep beats form the bed for a heavily subaquatic sound palette with undercurrents of cybernetic dread.